Xi supports North Korea’s direction on issues ahead of visit

 Kim met Xi four times in China last year during a diplomatic outreach that also included meetings with Trump, South Korean President Moon Jae-in and Russian President Vladimir Putin.

-While Kim is trying to leverage his nuclear weapons and missiles for economic and security benefits, there are doubts on whether he would ever fully deal away an arsenal he may see as his strongest guarantee for survival.
+While Kim is trying to leverage his nuclear weapons and missiles for economic and security benefits, there are doubts about whether he will ever fully deal away an arsenal he may see as his strongest guarantee for survival.

 Kim during his summits with Trump and Moon signed vague statements on a nuclear-free Korean Peninsula, but the North for decades has pushed a concept of denuclearization that bears no resemblance to the American definition, vowing to pursue nuclear development until the United States removes its troops and the nuclear umbrella defending South Korea and Japan.

-Some experts say Kim's moves to install China as a major player in the process have been seen as a sign that the North's traditional stance essentially remains.
-During previous periods of tensions, Beijing has called for "dual suspension" of the North's nuclear and missile activities and of the large-scale military exercises between the U.S. and South Korea.
+Some experts say Kim's moves to make sure China is a major player in the process have been seen as a sign that the North's traditional stance essentially remains.
+During previous periods of tension, Beijing has called for "dual suspension" of the North's nuclear and missile activities and of the large-scale military exercises between the U.S. and South Korea.

 Comments